fercsi/ansible-playground/README.md

 ## Create alternative configurations

-You can derive your own server  and host docker images from the default, but in most cases they are sufficient for all needsx.
+You can derive your own server  and host docker images from the default, but in most cases they are sufficient for all needs.
 You can create  any configurations built on them.

 ### Different hosts